avazahedi/avazahedi.github.io/pages/about.md

 I am a graduate student at Northwestern University pursuing my MS in Robotics as part of the 2022-23 cohort.
 I recently graduated from the University of Connecticut with a BSE in Mechanical Engineering.
 My interests include medical robotics, industrial robotics, and artificial intelligence.

+In my free time, I enjoy playing piano and saxophone.

 <br>
-Given the flexibility of my program, I am currently open to either summer 2023 internship positions for a December 2023 graduation or full time positions for a September 2023 graduation.
-Please feel free to reach out regarding opportunities--or just to talk about robotics!--via one of the media at the bottom of the page.
+Feel free to reach out via one of the media at the bottom of the page.

 <!-- <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}